Last updated October 7, 2018

 Service to the Community

 Service to one’s community is also important.
-During my doctoral program, my efforts here focused on serving as Secretary of the Gamma Chapter of Beta Phi Mu, the local FSU-based chapter of the international LIS honor society, for the 2010 and 2011 calendar years.
+During my doctoral program at FSU, my efforts here focused on serving as Secretary of the Gamma Chapter of Beta Phi Mu, the local FSU-based chapter of the international LIS honor society, for the 2010 and 2011 calendar years.
 Through my service activities and the efforts of other officers, we renewed the chapter’s commitment to providing value to our members, executed two successful annual meetings and guest speaker events, and recognized the efforts of our members as they began and continued their careers as LIS professionals, leaders in the field, and FSU alumni.
-I remain an active member in the chapter, although I have shifted my service focus to other avenues, and believe service to the local, regional, and professional community is a vital role for a faculty member.
+I have shifted my service focus to other avenues, particularly with my move to the U of A, but believe service to the local, regional, and professional community remains a vital role for a faculty member.

 Service to the Profession and Field

-To remain visible, current and future faculty members must provide service to their profession and academic field.
+To remain visible, faculty members must provide service to their profession and academic field.
 A prominent way to do so is to peer review for research conferences and journals.
 I took part in a FSU School of Information seminar in Summer 2010 in critiquing and improving research, which provided substantial practical experience in the peer review process.
-Since then, I have reviewed prospective articles for the Journal of the Association for Information Science and Technology (JASIST), the Journal of Education for Library and Information Science (JELIS), the New Review of Hypermedia and Multimedia, and the Journal of Internet and Information Systems.
-I have reviewed conference papers, posters, and panels for the last three ASIS&T Annual Meetings and four iConferences, in addition to mini-tracks at the 2012 Americas Conference on Information Systems (AMCIS) and the 47th Hawaii Conference on System Sciences (HICSS 47).
+Since then, I have reviewed prospective articles for a wide variety of journals, including the Journal of the Association for Information Science and Technology (JASIST), Canadian Journal of Information and Library Science (CJILS), the Journal of Education for Library and Information Science (JELIS), Library and Information Research, Journal of Information Science, New Media and Society, and Library Hi Tech.
+I am also an editorial board member and Review Editor for JASIST since mid-2017.
+I have reviewed conference papers, posters, and panels for seven Association for Information Science and Technology (ASIS&T) Annual Meetings and eight iConferences, in addition to peer review for the Social Media and Society (SMSociety) and Canadian Association for Information Science (CAIS) conferences, and for mini-tracks at the Hawaii Conference on System Sciences (HICSS).
+I am serving on the program committee for SMSociety 2019, my second year in a row in such a role.
 My reviews and comments on revised submissions have been well received and appreciated by journal editors, manuscript authors, and program and track chairs.
-When possible, I continue to welcome and seek out peer reviewing opportunities, as peer review is a vital part of the LIS research field.
+When it is possible given my other research, teaching, and service obligations, I continue to welcome and seek out peer reviewing opportunities, as peer review is a vital part of the LIS research field.

-Faculty and students should maintain memberships in and be active in professional organizations.
-I am a current member of the American Library Association (ALA; since September 2008), the Association for Information Science and Technology (ASIS&T, since February 2010), and the Association for Library and Information Science Education (ALISE; since December 2010).
-As an active member of ASIS&T, I have served since October 2012 as the Communications officer for the ASIST Special Interest Group for Social Informatics (SIG SI), managing the SIG’s social media and communications venues including a Facebook group, Twitter account, Web site (http://asistsigsi.wordpress.com), and listserv.
-I previously served as SIG SI’s Secretary for a year, taking notes at SIG meetings and helping to organize SIG events and activities.
-My service to ASIS&T also included serving on the Task Force on ASIS&T’s Web Presence for its entire existence (2013 - 2014) and as part of the awards juries for SIG SI’s Social Informatics Best Paper awards (in 2013 and 2014) and ASIS&T’s Cretsos Leadership Award (for 2013).
-I also serve as a Social Media Contributor for ASIS&T, assisting through contributions to the organization’s blog, Facebook, Twitter, and LinkedIn accounts and working with SIGs and Chapters on social media engagement.
-(This position includes a small yearly stipend).
+Faculty should maintain memberships in and be active in professional organizations.
+I am a current member of the American Library Association (ALA; since September 2008), the Association for Information Science and Technology (ASIS&T, since February 2010), the Canadian Association for Information Science (CAIS, since May 2016), and the Association for Library and Information Science Education (ALISE; since December 2010).
+As an active member of ASIS&T, I served for multiple years as the Communications Officer for the ASIST Special Interest Group for Social Informatics (SIG SI), managing the SIG’s social media and communications venues including a Facebook group, Twitter account, Web site (http://asistsigsi.wordpress.com), and listserv.
+I previously served as SIG SI’s Secretary for a year, taking notes at SIG meetings and helping to organize SIG events and activities, served to facilitate two SIG elections, and now serve as the SIG's Social Chair, a lower-key role that helps organize social events for SIG members at major information science conferences.
+My service to ASIS&T also included serving on the Task Force on ASIS&T’s Web Presence for its entire existence (2013 - 2014) and as part of the awards juries for SIG SI’s Social Informatics Best Paper awards, ASIS&T’s Cretsos Leadership Award, and SIG USE's (Information Seeking, Needs, and Use) travel awards.
+I also served as a Social Media Contributor for ASIS&T, assisting through contributions to the organization’s blog, Facebook, Twitter, and LinkedIn accounts and working with SIGs and Chapters on social media engagement.
+(This position included a small stipend).

 Finally, students and faculty should remain visible at conferences and workshops.
-I have attended or will attend ASIS&T Annual Meetings (2010–2014), the ALISE Annual Conference (2012, 2014, 2015), the iSchools-organized iConference (2011–2013, 2015), the ACM / IEEE-CS Joint Conference on Digital Libraries (JCDL; 2013), and the Association of Internet Researcher’s Internet Research conference (IR 14 in 2013 and IR 16 in 2015), presenting at many of these events.
+I have attended or will attend ASIS&T Annual Meetings (2010-2018), CAIS Annual Conferences (2016-2018), the ALISE Annual Conference (2012, 2014, 2015), the iSchools-organized iConference (2011, 2012, 2013, 2015, 2016), Social Media and Society (2017, 2019), the ACM / IEEE-CS Joint Conference on Digital Libraries (JCDL; 2013), and the Association of Internet Researchers conference (AoIR; 2013), presenting at many of these events.
+By invitation I have also attended three events of the Consortium for the Science of Sociotechnical Systems (CSST; 2014 as part of an infrastructure team; 2016 as an invited junior scholar "camper"; 2018 for the Decennial Sociotech Futures symposium).
 I always look out for other conference and workshop opportunities to ensure I remain visible in the field as a researcher, educator, and active contributor.